mschweig/IsaacRobotics/README.md

 ## Features

 * ✅ Isaac Sim simulation environments for Spot and Spot Arm
-* ✅ RL policy controllers for locomotion and manipulation tasks
+* ✅ RL policy controllers for locomotion
 * ✅ Example applications including warehouse navigation
-* ✅ Integration of physics-based contact sensors and realistic terrains
 * ✅ ROS 2 bridge support for interfacing with external systems
 * ✅ Modular and extensible structure for adding new robot models and policies